 Anyhoo… It’s assumed that ethnic Macedonians comprise the major percentage of the citizenry, with ethnic Albanians making up quite a significant minority.
 However, depending on what local you talk to, it’s estimated that the significant Albanian minority is anywhere from 25 to near 50 percent.
 But, again, no recent census numbers are available and most of the numbers I heard were offered by locals with definite political biases.
 Other ethnic groups living in Macedonia are Turks, Serbs, Bosniaks, Aromanians, and Romani.

-A bit of an aside here, concerning Romani people in the Balkans, as the issue has been brought up in a few ex-pat groups and by other people with little or no right to opinions on the matter.
-And often, very little knowledge.
+A bit of an aside here, concerning Romani people in the Balkans, as the issue has been brought up in a few ex-pat groups and by other people with little or no right to opinions on the matter, and often, very little knowledge.

 Romani people (Not Romanian people!!!
-A huge difference) are referred to as gypsies by pretty much everyone in the Balkan countries I’ve been to, and Balkan people really don’t seem to care about woke westerners who take offence to it, or the fact that some Romani do too.
+Huge difference) are referred to as gypsies by pretty much everyone in the Balkan countries I’ve been to, and Balkan people really don’t seem to care about woke westerners who take offence to it, or the fact that some Romani do too.
 I’m not even sure they’re aware.

 Everywhere I’ve been in the Balkans, Romani people and Balkan Egyptians are called gypsies.
 They’re usually poor, they’re second, or third, or fourth-class citizens, and that’s how they’re treated.
 Right or wrong, that’s the way it is.
 So before anyone with no real idea about this issue decides to voice their opinion, try living in the Balkans for at least a few years.
 Then maybe your views will have some validity.
 They won’t, ever, to anyone, but at least you’ll be able to argue your points from a more educated position.